dkirkby/E4S/brainstorm.md

 Your final independent design project is described [here](projects/Design.md).

 Below is a prompt you can use with a large-language model AI to help you brainstorm on project ideas based on an area of interest.
+Just paste this prompt into a chat session.
+If it is successful, you will be asked:

+> Let's brainstorm on project ideas!
+Tell me your area of interest.

+Respond with an area of interest (swimming, cooking, weather, guitar, gardening, etc) and let the AI assistant help you brainstorm.
+This has been tested with the ChatGPT 4o model but should work with other similar models.

 ## AI Prompt